About Ava Said

 What We Do: Continuing Ava's Legacy

 Throughout her life, Ava helped a lot of people.
-She always said “behind every name is a story,” and those stories need to be heard without judgment.
+She always said “Behind every name is a story,” and those stories need to be heard without judgment.
 What has happened and will happen to us forms our paths.
 We’re here to listen and take action as Ava did.
+See more about Our Mission!

 Our goal is to empower and give a voice to the voiceless through art.
-Each Ava Said item is designed by local artists and created based on true stories from children in need.
+Each Ava Said item is designed by local artists and created based on true stories of hardship.

-The purchase of every tee, hat & accessory not only tells their stories – but works to prevent hardship by giving resources & providing jobs for youth in need.
+The purchase of every tee, hat & accessory not only tells survival stories – but also works to prevent future hardship by providing resources for youth in need.

 Feed the Hungry